kubernetes-sigs/cluster-api/docs/proposals/20260706-worker-version-pinning.md

 This approach works well for most cases, by removing most of the upgrade toil from users, but in large or heterogeneous clusters this coupling creates some friction:

-- A single MD/MP's rollout can take days, and no group can be upgraded independently of the cluster-wide version while it runs.
+- A single MD/MP's rollout can take days, and no MD/MP can be upgraded independently of the cluster-wide version while it runs.
 - Different workloads need different upgrade cadences (e.g. uninterruptible training jobs vs. customer-facing inference sharing one cluster via a custom scheduler).